 Why You Should Keep Your Personal Life Private

-A private life is a happy life, and you will come to this realization once you start keeping your business to yourself and become a private person.
+A private life is a happy life, and you will come to this realization once you start keeping your business to yourself by becoming a private person.
 Here are some of the reasons why you should keep your personal life private for a happier life.

 Exposing all your drama and details about your personal life gives everyone a front-row seat to your show and invites their opinions.
 You can’t blame anyone if they demand to know more information about your life if you are the one shoving your business in their faces.

 When living a private life, however, you keep your business to yourself, and you certainly don’t feel like you owe anyone any explanations because they don’t know what is going on in your life.
-Reclaim your life by keeping your personal life private.
+Reclaim your life from social media by keeping your personal life private.

 - Better mental health

-Constant use of social media evokes feelings of inadequacy and life dissatisfaction resulting from social comparison.
-It affects your mental health negatively.
+Constant use of social media evokes feelings of inadequacy and life dissatisfaction resulting from social comparison which then affects your mental health negatively.
 You could develop depression, stress, and anxiety because you feel like your life lacks something and you are behind on things.
-You might also feel anxious whenever you post about your achievements for fear of other people’s judgments and whether they will approve of them.
-Are my achievements big enough?

 Furthermore, by being a private person, there is no longer a need for you to pretend, where you would have been tempted to lie or be fake to seem like you are just as happy or successful as everyone else seems to be.
 You’re free to be your true self without fear of judgment.
 It is best to keep private life private to be happier.